 Moreover, the gap in high school and postsecondary attainment is further differentiated by geography (i.e., whether students live in rural versus urban districts).
-While there appears to be a slight difference between the rural and urban students who are not economically disadvantaged, there is no significant difference between rural (13.5%) and urban (12.5%) economically disadvantaged students in completing a higher education credential.
+Students who live in urban areas are less likely to complete a higher education credential than those in rural areas, with the discrepancy significantly impacted by economic disadvantage.